jina-ai/jina/docs/advanced/daemon/development-using-jinad.md

 - `--env JINA_DAEMON_BUILD=DEVEL` ?

   This makes sure default build for JinaD is `DEVEL`.
-This must be passed during development, CICD etc
+This should be passed only during development, CICD etc and must not be used when using the official image.

 - `--add-host` ?